Rohan123-g/APP/README.md

 # My Online Shopping Website

-This is a simple online shopping website project using HTML,CSS,Java Script...etc.
+This is a simple online shopping website project using HTML , CSS , Java Script ,... etc.
 It shows products like Mobile Phone,Laptop,Shoes and other items with images and basic details.
 _ _ _ __ _ _ _ _ _ _ _ _ _ _ _ _ _ __ _ _ _ _ _ _ _ _